JSON-G/android-http-server/README.md

 # android-http-server
-This is the server for `android-http-app`
+This is the server for <a href="https://github.com/JSON-G/android-http-app">android-http-app</a>